WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Calf Creek Falls Trail, Grand Staircase/Escalante National Monument, Utah, October 23, 2007.

-Psilostrophe sparsiflora catches your eye with its bright yellow flowers and the symmetrical roundness of the overall plant.
+Psilostrophe sparsiflora catches your eye with its bright yellow flowers and symmetrical roundness.
 It grows to twenty inches tall, has green stems (and is sometimes, therefore, called "Greenstem Paper Flower"), and often (as in this photograph) loses its lower stem leaves by anthesis (flowering time).
-There are usually three, large, rounded, and lobed ray flowers which droop at maturity (see bottom photos).
+Each flower head usually has three large, rounded, and lobed ray flowers which droop at maturity (see bottom photos).
 The plant is not found in Colorado but is found in the other Four Corners states.

 Augustin de Candolle named this genus.
 Asa Gray named this species Riddellia tagetina variety sparsiflora in 1884 from a specimen collected in Utah by Bishop.
 Aven Nelson renamed it Psilostrophe sparsiflora in 1903.